 Rambutan (botanical name Nephelium lappaceum) is an exotic fruit native to Southeast Asia.
 The bright red fruit has a thin and hairy skin, and the white flesh tastes sweet.

-Though not known to many, the fruit is a rich source of nutrients.
+The fruit is a rich source of nutrients.
 In this post, MomJunction tells you about consuming rambutan during pregnancy.

 Is It Safe To Eat Rambutan Fruit During Pregnancy?